dneuge/legacy-status-proxy-vatsim/README.md

 - non-ASCII characters on served data may be wrong
 - restarting the server in quick succession is not possible (Socket bind failure for socket / Address already in use)
 - some information may have been removed from recent formats and will be replaced by placeholders (e.g. flight plan revision numbers or controller coordinates)
+  - clients may be unable to locate unknown online ATC stations as a result of ATC coordinates having been removed
 - some information may only be available in recent formats (e.g. pilot ratings); no compatibility is provided for such data

 ## How to configure and run